MicrosoftDocs/visualstudio-docs/docs/deployment/tutorial-kubernetes-tools.md

 ![Screenshot of creating a new Kubernetes app project](media/k8s-tools-new-k8s-app.png)

 You can then choose which type of ASP.NET Core web application to create.
 Choose **Web Application** and choose **OK**.
-Note that the usual **Enable Docker Support** option does not appear on this dialog.
+The usual **Enable Docker Support** option does not appear on this dialog.
 Docker support is enabled by default for a container application for Kubernetes.

 ![Screenshot of web app selection](media/k8s-tools-web-app-selection-screen.png)